wp-media/backwpup/readme.txt

 * Improved: Reduced size of vendor/SDK directory by 50%
 * Improved: Regex for BackWPup archive file detection
 * Improved: Symlink handling for file backup on WordPress folders
-* Improved: Use icon font for menu and adminbar
+* Improved: Use icon font for menu, adminbar and on other places
+* Improved: Responsive for WordPress 3.8
-* Updated: AWS SDK to Version 2.4.7 (PHP 5.3.3+)
+* Updated: AWS SDK to Version 2.4.11 (PHP 5.3.3+)
-* Updated: RSC SDK to Version 1.7.2
+* Updated: RSC SDK to Version 1.7.3
 * Updated: SwiftMailer to Version 5.0.1
-* Removed: DB Optimization, because locking of tables that can make the site nit accessible
+* Removed: DB Optimization, because locking of tables that can make the site not accessible
 * PRO: Wizards using a separate session handling now
 * PRO: Hash that BackWPup uses is changeable
+* PRO: Added Google Drive Support
+* PRO: Added Amazon Glacier Support

 = Version 3.0.13 =
 * Improved: Redirect when accessing the WordPress backend